pelithne/AKS_secure_baseline_the_hard_way/README.md

     --group-ids registry \
     --connection-name PrivateACRConnection
 ````

 7) Configure DNS record for ACR

 In this section we will configure DNS records for an Azure Container Registry (ACR) using Azure Private Link.This is to ensure that the ACR can be accessed over a private network connection, enhancing security by eliminating exposure to the public internet.

-Before we can configure the DNS record we need to obtain the private IP address  of the ACR, both the control and dataplane.
+Before we can configure the DNS record we need to obtain the private IP address of the ACR, both the control and data plane.

 Get endpoint IP configuration: